 By doing this, you can begin to evaluate precise moments in the customer journey and see what works, what doesn’t and what you can improve.

 Then, with this information you can start digging to understand the why.
 By understanding why customers feel the way you do, and why satisfaction is lower (or higher!) than what you’d expect, you can start to identify the actions you need to take to improve their experiences and better satisfy their needs.

 No more guesswork

-Identifying and taking action on key areas will have an economic impact and tangible benefits for your business too, because satisfied customers are more likely to return, spend and recommend to others.
+Identifying and taking action on key areas will have an economic impact and tangible benefits for your business too, because satisfied customers are more likely to return, spend and recommend to others, compared to unhappy customers.

 In fact according to Mckinsey, there is a benefit to your business by improving satisfaction of the customer journey.